 All Pixels – when this option is selected, anti-aliasing is applied to all pixels of the image, the smart anti-aliasing algorithm is not used.
 Turning this option on can significantly slow down the rendering, while the quality improvement is usually marginal.

-Normally, Filter Forge uses a regular grid pattern for placing samples within a pixel which is being anti-aliased.
+Jittered Sampling – Normally, Filter Forge uses a regular grid pattern for placing samples within a pixel which is being anti-aliased.
 For filters that output high-frequency geometric patterns, the grid-based sampling may result in undesirable artifacts such as bands or moire-like patterns.
-This effect can be reduced by using jittered sampling which randomizes the sample positions within an anti-aliased pixel – this breaks the unwanted patterns by replacing them with noise.
-To turn jittered sampling on, use the Jittered Sampling option in Rendering Options.
+This effect can be reduced by using jittered sampling which randomizes the sample positions within an anti-aliased pixel – this breaks the unwanted patterns by replacing them with noise though it can slow down the rendering.
+Jittered sampling affects anti-aliased pixels only and has no effect when anti-aliasing is turned off.
+When this option is set to Off, samples within a pixel are always taken at the same positions on a regular grid.
+When set to any other value, a random offset is applied to the sample positions – the higher the value, the more chaos is introduced.
+This setting is stored in filter presets and is applied on a per-preset basis.